syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 Syncfusion themes allow you apply colors across all the Syncfusion controls through uniform approach which provides consistent look and feel for your application.
 In this section, we will cover the following items.

 * Applying light and dark theme
-* Overrding the default theme
+* Overriding the default theme
 * Creating your own theme

 ## Applying light and dark theme